Plotting and piloting

 Estimated Position DR position with one LOP Tidal vector

-Set & Drift
+Set & Drift (Rate)

 Set and Drift

-Dead Reckoning Dead Reckoning Ground track
+Dead Reckoning Dead Reckoning Ground Track

 COG

-Ground Track, COG, Course Over Ground
+Ground Track, COG, Course over Ground

 Electronic Fix (GPS) GPS fix Electronic Fix (Radar) Radar fix